 One of the projects that came out of the 2017 Challenge.

 Protecting your home from wildfire takes more than just reducing wildfire hazards on your property.
 You must cross individual property boundaries and extend wildfire mitigation efforts throughout entire communities.
 Firewise USA has a network of over 1,400 Firewise sites throughout the nation that take responsibility for their wildfire hazards by preparing and protecting their homes using Firewise practices.

-Boise Heights is currently in the process of becoming a Firewise Community!
+Congratulations to Boise Heights for becoming our most recent Firewise USA community!
 Boise Heights has witnessed many wildfires over the years, including the 1996 8th Street Fire, which burned over 16,000 acres and threatened hundreds of homes.
 Like many foothills neighborhoods, Boise Heights contains an abundance of flammable fuels.
 Decorative trees and shrubs including notoriously flammable Juniper and Arborvitae are dense within the neighborhood, and are capable of carrying wildfire from home to home.
-As Boise Heights gains and maintains Firewise status, it will work to reduce and replace these dangerous fuels by utilizing a roaming chipper to remove fuels and though education regarding more fire-resistant, drought tolerant plants.
+As Boise Heights gains and maintains Firewise status, it will work to reduce and replace these dangerous fuels by utilizing a roaming chipper to remove fuels, and through education regarding more fire-resistant, drought tolerant plants.
 These efforts will increase Boise Height's ability to withstand wildfire when it strikes.

 Check out Firewise USA to learn how your neighborhood could benefit from this site recognition program.

 The steps are easy to take.
 Ada Fire Adapted seeks to encourage communities to become Firewise USA sites, and will support your application process every step of the way.
 Contact us at firstname.lastname@example.org if you would like to begin the process of making your community a Firewise USA site.